 The provisions of Article 56 of the Treaty on the Functioning of the European Union (TFEU), restrictions on the provision of services within the EU shall not be restricted as to between nationals of the Union.
 However, nationals of countries outside the EU can be restricted by the EU.

-As defined by Article 57 TFEU, services are defined extremely broadly in order to capture most eceonomic activity, such as:
+As defined by Article 57 TFEU, services are defined extremely broadly to capture most economic activity, such as:

 - Activities of an industrial or commercial character